design1online/codecombat/server/routes/api.md

 # API Routes

-Examples are in JavaScript using the [request package](https://github.com/request/request).
+Examples are in JavaScript on a Node server using the [request package](https://github.com/request/request).
 Requests use JSON.

 ## Client Authentication